pytorch/serve/docs/install.md

 ## Prerequisites

 * **Python**: Required.
 Model Server for PyTorch (TS) works with Python 2 or 3.
-When installing TS, we recommend that you use a Python and Conda environment to avoid conflicts with your other Torch or Open Neural Network Exchange (ONNX) installations.
+When installing TS, we recommend that you use a Python and Conda environment to avoid conflicts with your other Torch installations.

 * **java 8**: Required.
 TS use java to serve HTTP requests.
 You must install java 8 (or later) and make sure java is on available in $PATH environment variable *before* installing TS.
-If you have multiple java installed, you can use $JAVA_HOME environment vairable to control which java to use.
+If you have multiple java installed, you can use $JAVA_HOME environment variable to control which java to use.

 For ubuntu:
 ```bash